Kesavaraj80/resume-builder/README.md

 Upcoming Feautures:

-* Adding Redux form to maintain a All from states globally
+* Adding Redux form to maintain a All  states globally
 * Route Page

 ## Available Scripts